Just Getting Started (2017 film): Production

 On May 14, 2016, it was announced that Broad Green Pictures would co-produce the film under the title Villa Capri with Entertainment One, with direction by Ron Shelton, starring Morgan Freeman and Tommy Lee Jones.
 On June 9, 2016, it was announced that Rene Russo was cast in a leading role alongside Freeman and Jones.
 Filming began in New Mexico on August 15, 2016.
-In September 2017, the film was retitled from Villa Capri (not to be mistaken for Chicagoland production company) to Just Getting Started.
+In September 2017, the film was retitled from Villa Capri to Just Getting Started.

 Reception

 Box office

 In the United States and Canada, Just Getting Started was released on December 8, 2017, alongside the wide expansion of The Disaster Artist, and was projected to gross around $5 million from 2,146 theaters in opening weekend.
 It ended up debuting to $3.2 million, finishing 10th at the box office.
-When adjusting for inflation, it was the 21st worst opening of all-time.
+When adjusting for inflation, it was the 21st worst opening of all time.
 In its second weekend the film dropped 69% to $978,923, finishing 14th.
 In its third week the film made $22,092 from 48 theaters, dropping 98%.